The Chiringas Over El Morro

 The wan stars danced between.

-Iceland contained multitudes.
-Back in New York, however, without the fire and ice, my love affair felt pallid.
+Iceland contained multitudes—but they had little to do with my partner, and rather everything to do with the mystery of possibility.
+Back in New York, without the fire and ice, my love affair felt pallid.
 Every nerve recoiled as he asked me to marry him.

 He had written my mother to ask for her permission.
 My mother.
 As though I were a child, or chattel.
 I felt a strong desire to pull my hand from his.
 Yet I smiled, and said yes, because it was what we had already decided.